google-github-actions/deploy-cloud-functions/README.md

 - `deploy_timeout`: (Optional) The function deployment timeout in seconds.
 Defaults to 300.

+- `build_environment_variables`: (Optional) List of environment variables that should be available while the function is built.
+Note this is different than runtime environment variables, which should be set with 'env_vars'.

+- `build_environment_variables_file`: (Optional) Path to a local YAML file containing variables.
+See 'env_vars_file' for syntax.

 - `credentials`: (**Deprecated**) This input is deprecated.
 See [auth section](https://github.com/google-github-actions/deploy-cloud-functions#via-google-github-actionsauth) for more details.
   Service account key to use for authentication.
 This should be the JSON formatted private key which can be exported from the Cloud Console.
 The